 Are urinary biomarkers better than acute kidney injury duration for predicting readmission?

-Methods — Patients alive at discharge who underwent cardiac surgery from the TRIBE-AKI cohort were enrolled from six medical centers in the United States and Canada.
-AKI duration was defined as the total number of days AKI was present during index admission (no AKI, 1-2, 3-6, 7+ days).
-Preoperative and postoperative urinary levels were collected for interleukin-18, Neutrophil gelatinase-associated lipocalin, Kidney Injury Molecule-1, liver-fatty-acid-binding protein, cystatin C, microalbumin, creatinine, and albumin-to-creatinine ratio.
-Readmission and death events were identified through US (Medicare) and Canadian administrative databases at 30-days and 365-days after discharge.
+Methods — Patients alive at discharge who underwent cardiac surgery from the Translational Research Investigating Biomarker Endpoints-AKI cohort were enrolled from six medical centers in the United States and Canada.
+AKI duration was defined as the total number of days AKI was present during index admission (no AKI, 1-2, 3-6, and 7+ days).
+Preoperative and postoperative urinary levels were collected for interleukin-18, neutrophil gelatinase-associated lipocalin, kidney injury molecule-1, liver-fatty-acid-binding protein, cystatin C, microalbumin, creatinine, and albumin-to-creatinine ratio.
+Readmission and death events were identified through US (Medicare) and Canadian administrative databases at 30 days and 365 days after discharge.

-Conclusions — AKI duration ≥3 days, and not kidney biomarkers, was strongly associated with readmission or mortality.
-Readmission and mortality are potentially due to cardiovascular or hemodynamic causes rather than intrinsic injury to the kidney parenchyma.
+Conclusions — AKI duration ≥3 days, and not kidney biomarkers, was strongly associated with readmission or death.
+These clinical outcomes are potentially due to cardiovascular or hemodynamic causes rather than intrinsic injury to the kidney parenchyma.